 Michelle Johnston is the president of the Society of United Professionals, the union of choice for Ontario’s professional workers.

-A proud Metis woman from Timmins, Ontario, Ms. Johnston has burst through glass ceilings throughout her more than 30 years in the provincial energy sector.
+A proud Northerner from Timmins, Ontario, Ms. Johnston has burst through glass ceilings throughout her more than 30 years in the provincial energy sector.
 Beginning in forestry as a summer student, Ms. Johnston moved on to customer service roles before being recruited to Ontario Hydro’s head office.
 Prior to becoming an elected union leader, Ms. Johnston worked in IT as a Senior Business Process Analyst.

 Ms. Johnston became a union activist during the Society’s 105-day strike of Hydro One in 2005.
 Organizing her colleagues to fight back against two-tier pensions and benefits was an empowering experience that motivated Ms. Johnston to join the Society’s elected leadership.